 It may be tempting to cut corners and use what you already have, but this might not be such a good idea.

-- Can your CMS handle thousands and thousands of very large videos and photos?
+Can your CMS handle thousands and thousands of very large videos and photos?
 How does this affect the cost of running the CMS, the time to back it up, and the performance of the system?
 This is a piece of cake for any proper DAM.
-Try uploading these 500 files and see how this affects User Experience and performance.

-- How does your CMS handle non-standard file types?
-Try uploading this RAW file.
+How does your CMS handle non-standard file types?
+Imagine you try upload a RAW file.
 Can it even render a preview of this file?
 Where do you store your digital negatives?
 How do you keep the two locations in sync?
 This is a great reason to buy a DAM, where your digital negative can act as the master asset, and be easily represented and reused in systems that don't support such special file formats.

 Digital Asset Management systems are designed to handle thousands, even millions, of videos and photos.
 They handle all kinds of file formats and let you browse quickly through large batches of files, with color-correct previews and high-resolution zoom without downloading the entire file.
 They manage your licenses and rights information, and keep track of where and how your content is used.
 Most importantly, they are designed to excel at managing visual assets like videos and photos - and integrate with systems where you want to use them - like your CMS.